(Positive Behavioral Interventions and Supports)

 Parents and other family members attending, as well as our Heart Act to Follow students are invited to enjoy refreshments before the ceremony begins.
 During the ceremony, each student nominated is awarded a certificate and a special recognition pin presented by our principal, Ms. Ligons, commemorating their Heart Actions.
 Afterwards, a group picture is taken before our Heart Act students return to their class.

 Celebrating achievements throughout the school year is unique to Nursery Road, and the use of the Spirit Stick is brought out as a tangible tool with which the students connect.
-As data is received by our administration, assemblies are scheduled in the Activity Arena, and the entire student body is made aware of the results of the scores.
+As data is received by our administration, assemblies are scheduled in Center Stage, and the entire student body is made aware of the results of the scores.
 To increase grade level unity and energy, a Spirit Stick is held up by the principal, and the children chant, “If I believe, I will achieve” in excitement.
 The grade with the greatest spirit, enthusiasm, and ability to refocus on learning is awarded the Spirit Stick.
 Appropriate behavior by the grade level as a whole is used as a method of choosing the winner.
 The Spirit Stick is proudly displayed above the gymnasium doors.

 How do we share our PBIS initiative with our parents and family members?